steve-lebleu/cliam/README.md

 }
 ```

-:warning: It's strongly advised to use environment secrets to fill in sensible values like api keys.
-Dotenv is embedded in Cliam, so you can just write an .env file and put Dotenv on the top of your .cliamrc.js.
+It's advised to use environment secrets to fill in sensible values like api keys.
+Dotenv is embedded in Cliam, so you can just write an .env file with the required keys regarding your *cliamrc.js* definition.

 See [cliamrc configuration](https://github.com/steve-lebleu/cliam/wiki/Configuration-with-cliamrc.js) wiki section for more information about availables options and configurations.